suetanvil-misc/xhaskell/docs/ABOUT.md

 only create it up to the last value you actually use.

-**Statically-typed** means that identifiers have a type set at compile time--like those in Java, C++ or C#--instead of holding any type like those in Python, Ruby or JavaScript.
+**Statically-typed** means that identifiers have a type set at compile time--like those in Java, C++ or C#--instead of holding data of any type like those in Python, Ruby or JavaScript.

-**Type inference** means that the compiler will often figure out the type of an identifier by itself so you don't have to specify the type of an identifier.
+**Type inference** means that the compiler will often figure out the type of an identifier by itself so you don't have to specify it.
 Scala and later versions of C# both do this.

 Haskell syntax is beautiful and minimal.
 For example, here is an implemention of quicksort in 6 lines: